douglasdavis/pygram11/docs/quick.rst

 Core pygram11 Functions
 ^^^^^^^^^^^^^^^^^^^^^^^

-pygram11 provides four simple functions for histogramming.
+pygram11 provides a simple set of functions for calculating histograms:

 .. autosummary::
    pygram11.fix1d
+   pygram11.fix1dmw
    pygram11.var1d
    pygram11.fix2d
    pygram11.var2d

-You'll see there are a number of types of histograms supported by pygram11.
-For each of the four generic types, one can build a weighted or unweighted histogram.
-The weighted histograms always return the sum of weights squared in each bin.
+You'll see that the API specific to pygram11 is a bit more specialized than the NumPy histogramming API (shown below).

 Histogramming a normal distribution: